THE 1963 THUNDERBIRD ITALIEN

 "I can't wait to see it with the skirts back on"

-He knew it didn't have skirts because the rear wheel openings are modified from
+He knew it didn't have skirts because the rear wheel openings are

 original and skirts wouldn't fit, he was just being cute...so....